Tages

 Tages was claimed as a founding prophet of Etruscan religion who is known from reports by Latin authors of the late Roman Republic and Roman Empire.
 He revealed a cosmic view of divinity and correct methods of ascertaining divine will concerning events of public interest.
 Such divination was undertaken in Roman society by priestly officials called haruspices.

 The religious texts recording the revelations of Tages (and a few other prophets, mainly a female figure known as Vegoia) were called by the Romans the Etrusca Disciplina at least as early as the late republic.
 They were written in the Etruscan language, despite their Latin titles.
 None presently survive.
 The last author claiming to have read elements of the disciplina is the sixth-century John the Lydian, writing at Constantinople.
 Thus, knowledge of Tages comes mainly from what is said about him by the classical authors, which is a legendary and quasimythical view; John the Lydian suggested Tages is only a parable.

 Etymology

 As the Etruscan alphabet had no 'G', Tages is most likely a Latinization of an Etruscan word.
 The reverse of a third-century BC bronze mirror from Tuscania depicts a youthful haruspex in a conical hat examining a liver.
 He is labeled pavatarchies.
 A second, older haruspex with a beard listens and is labeled avl tarchunus.
 Massimo Pallottino made the generally accepted suggestion that the first name is to be segmented pava Tarchies and means "the child, Tarchies."
 The second name is "the son of Tarchon", where Tarchon is the legendary king of Tarquinia, location of Tages' revelation, and also one of the founders of the Etruscan League.

-Gm.
-M. Facchetti proposed an alternative hypothesis linking the name to the repetitive Etruscan stem thac-/thax, which he interprets as 'voice'.
+Giulio Mauro Facchetti proposed an alternative hypothesis linking the name to the repetitive Etruscan stem thac-/thax, which he interprets as 'voice'.